 - developing an audit and quality improvement project;

-- teaching professional colleagues, student and other clinicians;
+- teaching professional colleagues, students and other clinicians;

 - reading about and evaluating, and if it occurs, in designing and undertaking clinical research studies

-The second set of behaviours relate to the more detailed aspects of its use in the clinical, rehabilitation process with individual patients.
+The second set of behaviours relates to the more detailed aspects of its use in the clinical rehabilitation process with individual patients.
 They are that the professional:

-- when assessing, considers factors from all domains that may influence or affect the particular process,
+- when assessing, considers factors from all domains that may influence or affect the particular function,

 - when formulating, does so using the model